 The motion in the lower spine is divided between five motion segments, although a disproportionate amount of the motion is in the lower segments (L4-L5 and L5-S1).
 Consequently, these two segments are the most likely to be injured.
 For example, a herniated disc in this area can cause pain and possibly numbness that radiates through the leg and down to the foot (sciatica).

-Most episodes of lower back pain are caused by muscle strain.
+Most short episodes of lower back pain are caused by muscle strain.
 Even though this doesn't sound like a serious injury, pain in the low back can be severe.

-Below your lumbar spine is a bone called the sacrum, which makes up the back part of the pelvis.
+Below the lumbar spine is a bone called the sacrum, which makes up the back part of the pelvis.
 This bone is shaped like a triangle that fits between the two halves of the pelvis, connecting the spine to the lower half of the body.

-The sacrum is connected to part of the pelvis (the iliac bones) by the sacroiliac joints.
+The sacrum is connected to part of the pelvis (the iliac bones) by the sacroiliac (SI) joints.
 Pain here is often called sacroiliac joint dysfunction, and is more common in women than men.

-Take advantage of the many educational videos we have provided on our site to become an expert on your spinal anatomy.
+Take advantage of the many educational videos and articles we have provided on our site to become an expert on your spinal anatomy.
 Understanding how your spine works, and how things can go wrong, can help you take steps to protect and strengthen it.